thebushschool/cpjava/thisweek.md

 * Part 1 establishes the base `Floater` class and the child `Spaceship` class.
 It also defines keyboard actions to move, rotate, and hyperspace the `Spaceship`.
 * In Part 2 you will implement the `Asteroid` class also as a child of the `Floater` class.
 In these classes you will override the move() method of the parent class `Floater`.
 This is called polymorphism.
 The `Asteroid`s will rotate in addition to moving across the Starfield.

 * In Part 3, you will also create the `Bullet` class.
 You will also implement the ability to shoot asteroids from your Spaceship!
 The `Bullet`s will move in a straight line to the `Asteroid` to demolish it (or miss it!).
 For explosion effects, you will create a generic `Particle` class which can be used for the `Spaceship` exhaust and explosion of the `Asteroid`.
-Finally, will convert all of the Asteroid Game project classes to use the `Vector` class.
+Finally and time permitting, will convert all of the Asteroid Game project classes to use the `Vector` class.

 ### D. Additional Java Coding Practice (Optional - unless taking APCSA exam!
 Have you applied for the exam?)